cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

 Unlike signatures in a single-party setting, threshold signatures require cooperation among a threshold number of signers each holding a share of a common private key.
-The security of threshold schemes in general assumes that an adversary can corrupt strictly fewer than a threshold number of participants.
+The security of threshold schemes in general assumes that an adversary can corrupt strictly fewer than a threshold number of signer participants.

 This document presents a variant of a Flexible Round-Optimized Schnorr Threshold (FROST) signature scheme originally defined in {{FROST20}}.
 FROST reduces network overhead during